Amazon Echo: What are Alexa Smart Home Groups and how do I create them?

 It might seem fun to give each device an amusing name, but this will quickly lose its appeal when you forget which name goes with the Echo in a certain location.
-We have two Echo Dots and an Alexa-equipped Sonos One in our home, with the Dots each connected to speakers with 3.5mm audio cables.
+I have two Echo Dots and an Alexa-equipped Sonos One in my home, with the Dots each connected to speakers with 3.5mm audio cables.

-The Dot in our office is called Office Echo Dot and the one in our lounge is called Lounge Echo Dot.
-There are no prizes for guessing that our Sonos is called Bedroom Sonos.
+The Dot in the office is called Office Echo Dot and the one in the lounge is called Lounge Echo Dot.

 To rename your Echo devices:

 How to create and name a Smart Home Group

 As an example, below, I created a new group called Bedroom and added all of the smart lights in that room to the group, plus a smart plug attached to a heater.

 I can now say: "Alexa, turn on the bedroom lights" to have all four lights switch on at once.

 Adding a smart home group in the Alexa appGearBrain

 If you have a house full of smart lights and other web-connected devices, you can say 'Alexa, turn the kitchen on' to switch on the lights in that room, and even power up your coffee machine.
 It doesn't matter which Echo device you issue the instruction to, so you could ask the kitchen to be switched on while still in bed, then walk downstairs just as your coffee is being poured.

 Similarly, 'Alexa, switch off the lounge' could turn all the lights and television off, turn the heating down and close the window blinds.
 As well as controlling individual rooms, you can assign devices to broader groups called 'Upstairs', 'Downstairs', 'Cellar' and 'Garden'.